anushika-1901/Django-report-card-app/README.md

 # Django Report card App
 A student report card generator built with Django
 # Features
-1.Ranking
+Ranking
-2.PDF export
+PDF export
-3.Search and filter on the basis of subject,name and marks 4.Total marks of individual student
+Search and filter on the basis of subject,name and marks Total marks of individual student
-5.Pagination
+Pagination
 # Tech stack used
 # backend :
 1.Django+MySQL(xampp)